Episode 165 - MyHeritage With Free New DNA Matching Opportunity / Finding Photos of Your VeteransNov 14, 2016

 Fisher: And then you can start pulling it forward.
 Then you would reach out to each of these individual places?

 Ron: Absolutely.
 If you go to Washington D.C. you can go to the old Navy Yard, which is also the headquarters of Athens High, where the Marine Corps is.
 This is actually in the city of Washington.
 Lincoln used to go there to the Navy Yard and just sit around, because it was cooler by the inlet.

 Fisher: Now what photographs have you located over the years that kind of excite you as you think about it?

-Ron: One of the first photographs I personally got was a picture taken of my great great Grandfather Fox, which was taken on October of 1865, and it was with his proposal to his wife, and behind the picture is the written proposal.
+Ron: One of the first photographs I personally got was a picture taken of my great great grandfather, Fox, who was taken on October of 1865, and it was proposal to his wife, and behind the picture is the written proposal.